Metaeconomics Bridges the Gap

 Emphasizing: The demand curve is plotted from that self-interest path.
 It crosses the supply curve.
 The price and quantity are revealed in the market, which is presumed to act efficiently.
 Happy times, indeed, for the Econ, completely on her or his own.
 Do as you please.
 Liberty and freedom has no other-interest tempering it.

-Most Humans are not only Econs, but also have another side, a social side, a doing the right thing side, a moral and ethical side, as a real --- at least a good and ethical one! --- Human does so have (confirmed in empirical Behavioral Economic science, again see Altman, 2012).
+Most Humans are not only Econs, but also have another side, a social side, a doing the right thing side, a moral and ethical side, a moral sentiments side, as a real --- at least a good and ethical one! --- Human does so have (confirmed in empirical Behavioral Economic science, again see Altman, 2012).
 Happy hour would likely have two people like that, two Humans, as even considering meeting tomorrow afternoon is about looking to the possibility of being happy through sharing something, at least a bit of something.
 MetaEcon 101 would account for the Human, not just the Econ.
+And, it is not new news: As the quote of Adam Smith at the top, writing in the 1700s, points out: Humans must humble the arrogance of self-interest (ego-based Incentive) and bring it down to what the other-interest shared with other Humans (empathy-based Ethic) is reasonable.

 MetaEcon 101 would point to the fact that each person, especially one who likes happy hours might be quite social.
 Said person is at least somewhat community oriented, and is a person who might enjoy a shared payoff from drinking wine with friends, especially with the significant other, tomorrow afternoon.
 Also, said friends --- the significant other especially--- might also feel said way, so both have lots of overlap in the other (shared among the friends, but yet internalized within the own-self)-interest.
 Said people get along, doing at least some things everyone can go along with, perhaps even go shopping, together, today to pick out the favorite wine for tomorrow..
 Such a social and community oriented person is illustrated in Figure 3.
 Each person has a Figure 3, too, not just a Figure 1.
 Every person has an other (shared with others, yet it is within our own)-interest.